ERGeorgiev/safety-heatmap/docs/features-main.md

 ![region_population_in_parent_regions](img\region_population_in_parent_regions.png)

 Another way to tackle it would be to offset reports by population density.
-So the 100,000 repots will be divided by 1,000,000 people living there.
+So the 100,000 reports will be divided by 1,000,000 people living there.
 This though, creates a literal hotspot for tourists, so even if we had population density data, we'd find it much harder to predict changing tourist population.